IBM/ibm-block-csi-operator/CONTRIBUTING.md

 1. Make sure kubebuilder is installed.
 2. Run `make test` in the project root directory.

-## Developing rules
+## Developing guidelines
-1. If CRDs in `deploy/crds` are updated, you need to update the file with the same name in `deploy/olm-catalog/ibm-block-csi-operator` accordingly.
+1. If CRDs in `deploy/crds` are updated, the same file names located in `deploy/olm-catalog/ibm-block-csi-operator` must be updated accordingly.

-2. If `role.yaml`, `role_binding.yaml` or `operator.yaml` is in `deploy` are updated, you need to update the ClusterServiceVersion(CSV) file in `deploy/olm-catalog/ibm-block-csi-operator` accordingly.
+2. If `role.yaml`, `role_binding.yaml`, or `operator.yaml` in `deploy` are updated, the ClusterServiceVersion(CSV) file in `deploy/olm-catalog/ibm-block-csi-operator` must be updated accordingly.

-3. If README.md is updated, you need to update the ClusterServiceVersion(CSV) file in `deploy/olm-catalog/ibm-block-csi-operator` accordingly.
+3. If `README.md` is updated, ClusterServiceVersion(CSV) file in `deploy/olm-catalog/ibm-block-csi-operator` must be updated accordingly.

-4. Make sure to run `make update` or `make test` before you finish a commit.
+4. Be sure to run `make update` or `make test` before you finish a commit.
+5. Run `operator-sdk add` to add a new api or controller, for more details, please refer to https://github.com/operator-framework/operator-sdk
+6. Run `operator-sdk generate k8s` and `operator-sdk generate openapi` after you change something in `pkg/apis`.